aaronottinger/aaronottinger.github.io/multimodalcomp.md

 Be present

+Be accountable

-Be accountableReach out when you need help
+Reach out when you need help

 Have open, honest discussions